GabrielMoreau/uvmat-doc/help/README.md

 - patch2_nx: number of grid points in the x direction for the patch2 field.
 - patch2_ny: number of grid points in the y direction for the patch2 field.
 - ro2_patch: smoothing coefficient rho used for patch2.

-- *List of field variables (old CIVx conventions)*: a set of velocity vectors is defined by a 1D array of position coordinates x, y, and z for 3D civ, and a corresponding array for each of the velocity components u, v, and w for 3C civ.
+#### List of field variables (old CIVx conventions)

+- A set of velocity vectors is defined by a 1D array of position coordinates $x$, $y$, and $z$ for 3D civ, and a corresponding array for each of the velocity components $u$, $v$, and $w$ for 3C civ.
-  The field is therefore defined on an arbitrary set of point, without restriction to a regular mesh.
+- The field is therefore defined on an arbitrary set of point, without restriction to a regular mesh.
-  Additional arrays are used to keep track of the quality of the PIV process leading to each vector.
+- Additional arrays are used to keep track of the quality of the PIV process leading to each vector.
-  The image correlation maximum is represented by vec_C (a real number between 0 and 1).
+- The image correlation maximum is represented by `vec_C` (a real number between 0 and 1).
-  A flag vec_F represents a warning on the vector quality (see the list of values below).
+- A flag `vec_F` represents a warning on the vector quality (see the list of values below).
-  Another flag FixFlag marks false vectors: FixFlag=0 for good vectors, and FixFlag is set to a non-zero value when it has been detected as false (using a 'fix' operation).
+- Another flag `FixFlag` marks false vectors: `FixFlag=0` for good vectors, and `FixFlag` is set to a non-zero value when it has been detected as false (using a 'fix' operation).

 The names of the fields (variables) resulting from each operation are given in the following table.
 Each column corresponds to an operation.